 In October 2007, two years after Hurricane Katrina, I visited New Orleans for the first time – discovering the places where my characters roam.

-Somewhere along the way I changed the story from a tv pilot to a Middle Grade novel, and in the spring of 2013 I self-published JACK STROM AND NEW ORLEANS HOODOO.
+Somewhere along the way I changed the story from a tv pilot to a Middle Grade novel, and in the spring of 2013 I self-published JACK STORM AND NEW ORLEANS HOODOO.